 Perhaps even more disruptive is the limbo many OEM sales models (hundreds of feet on the street) find themselves in right now.
 The jury is still out as to how these traditional, high personal touchpoint sales teams will fare in the future.
 When you consider even deploying a small, 25 person field sales team costs at least $5 million per year, these business models are bound to come under scrutiny.

 Developing contingencies for unforeseen events has historically been a critical part of the strategic planning process.
 That said, those of us in the medical device industry have been very fortunate prior to the pandemic.
-I was with my first startup when 9/11 happened.
-Business activities froze up for a while, but in relatively short order, things returned to normal.
-The same is true for the Great Recession.
-We, as an industry, finally experienced an event that actually demanded a timely, and accurate pivot for many medical device companies.

 Having developed numerous strategies for medical device companies over the past 25 years, here’s where I believe the industry will be focused as we continue to work our way through the current pandemic and deal with the ongoing fallout from our hospital systems: